Gallardo994/SplinterCellBlacklistFpsFix/README.md

 # Splinter Cell Blacklist Fps Fix
-Fixes performance stutters in Splinter Cell Blacklist game
+Fixes performance stutters in Splinter Cell Blacklist game.

+Supports adding other games which may require setting CPU affinity.
+Modify processlist.txt (add new line for each process) to add a new game.

 # How to use
 1. Launch the game